Silvery lutung

 The silvery lutung (Trachypithecus cristatus), also known as the silvered leaf monkey or the silvery langur, is an Old World monkey.
-It is arboreal, living in coastal, mangrove, and riverine forests in Peninsular Malaysia, Sumatra, and Borneo.

-It is the type of its species group.
+It is arboreal, living in coastal, mangrove, and riverine forests in Sumatra, Borneo, Java, as well as in parts of the southwestern Malay Peninsula, the Natuna Islands, and other nearby islands.
+It is the type species of its species group.

 Description

 The silvery lutung is a medium-sized monkey with a long, non-prehensile tail.
 It has grey-tipped, dark brown or black fur, giving it a uniform silvery appearance.
 Unlike some related species, there are no paler markings on the face or body, except for a patch of whitish hair on the groin of females.
 A crest of fur runs along the top of the head, and the hair on the cheeks is long, often obscuring the ears.
-The hands and feet are hairless, with dark coloured skin, and have opposable thumbs and toes.
+The hands and feet are hairless, with dark-coloured skin, and have opposable thumbs and toes.

 Females range from 46 to 51 cm in head-body length, with an average weight of 5.7 kg and a tail length of 67 to 75 cm.
 Males are slightly larger, from 50 to 58 cm in length, with an average weight of 6.6 kg and a tail length of 67 to 75 cm.

 Like other langurs, the silvery lutung has a large three-chambered stomach to digest the cellulose found in its herbivorous diet.
 This allows for fermentation of food, and has some similarities with the stomach of ruminants.
-The intestine is unusually long, even compared to those of other langurs, and has a number of pouches along its length, which carry out further fermentation of plant matter.
+The intestine is unusually long, even compared to those of other langurs, and has several pouches along its length, which carry out further fermentation of plant matter.
 The teeth have grinding ridges and other modifications to allow the more efficient processing of tough leaves.

 Distribution and habitat

-The silvery lutung is found across Borneo and Sumatra, as well as in parts of the south-western Malay peninsula, the Natuna Islands, and other nearby islands.
-It inhabits mangrove swamps and nearby forest regions, and generally avoids travelling far from coasts or rivers.
+The silvery lutung is found across Borneo, Sumatra, and Java, as well as in parts of the southwestern Malay Peninsula, the Natuna Islands, and other nearby islands.
+It inhabits mangrove swamps and nearby forest regions and generally avoids travelling far from coasts or rivers.

+Taxonomy

 The number and identity of subspecies of the silvery lutung is currently debated.
 A 2008 analysis confirms the presence of only two subspecies: